The City of Edmonton

 Average Edmonton Property Tax

-The City of Edmonton gets almost half of its revenue from property tax levy.
-This helps to pay for road maintenance, snow clearing, police, fire services, parks, swimming pool, public transit and community infrastructure.
+The City of Edmonton gets almost half of its revenue from the property tax levy.
+This helps to pay for road maintenance, snow clearing, police, fire services, parks, swimming pool, public transit, and community infrastructure.
 To calculate the property taxes correctly, the city assesses the property value.
 They follow guidelines as per the province of Alberta and estimate the value.
-If you do not pay the property taxes by the due date then the city will levy 5% penalty charge.
+If you do not pay the property taxes by the due date then the city will levy a 5% penalty charge.
 For example, if your property tax was due for $2000 you may pay a penalty of $200 after the due date that will increase each year.

 You may estimate your property taxes by using the estimator tool on the city website.
 For a property assessed at a value of $300000, you may pay a tax of around $2552.61 for 2017.
 There is also a choice of paying your property tax on a monthly basis and then you may pay around $212.72 each month.
 If you stay on rent then you do not pay this property tax.

 In Edmonton, for a modern 2 or 3 bedroomed house, you may pay around $285 to $355 for hydro during winter as per the size of your family.
 The main water source for Edmonton is the North Saskatchewan River.